jorgenkg/python-proxy-rotator/README.md

 ###Not only is it unnecessarily overkill, but it is also really cool.

 A single webpage includes mulitple files: css, images, scripts and so on.
 This server creates a news request for each of those objects through a new proxy, making it appear as your request acctually originates for mulitple clients (and potentially multiple countries).
-By using non-transparent, ssl proxies it will be a tough nut to crack if someone decided to listen to you outgoing data traffic.
+By using non-transparent, SSL proxies it will be a tough nut to crack if someone decided to listen to you outgoing data traffic.

-> planned feature: socks4+ socks5 support
+> Planned feature: socks4+ socks5 support

 ##It's not magic
 ***
-This expamle describes the life of a HTTP GET/POST request.
+This example describes the life of a HTTP GET/POST request.

 ![How it works graphics](https://github.com/jorgenkg/python-proxy-rotator/blob/master/magic.png?raw=true)